Sunderland 1-3 Stoke City

 There were few home fans left inside the Stadium of Light when Mike Dean signalled the end of a game Stoke won with the aid of more poor Sunderland defending.

+The Black Cats would have climbed out of the relegation zone for the first time since August had they won.

-The Black Cats have managed just two top-flight clean sheets this season and they found themselves behind after just 15 minutes.
+However, they have managed just two top-flight clean sheets this season and they found themselves behind after just 15 minutes.

-Arnautovic was unmarked for both his goals while Crouch took advantage of poor goalkeeping by Vito Mannone to nod his 99th Premier League goal.
+Arnautovic was unmarked for both his goals while Crouch took advantage of poor goalkeeping by Vito Mannone to score his 99th Premier League goal and his 48th headed goal in the competition.

 All the talk in the build-up had been about Moyes trying to keep Defoe from the clutches of Sunderland's Premier League rivals during the January transfer window.